-Anise seed is great and tasty way to regulate your blood sugar levels.
-It contains a compound called anethole, which is responsible for providing its unique flavor and aroma. as well as for modifying the activity of some key enzymes involved in carbohydrate metabolism.
+Anise Seed Tea is a great and tasty way to regulate your blood sugar levels.
+It contains a compound called anethole, which is responsible for providing its unique flavour and aroma, as well as for modifying the activity of some key enzymes involved in carbohydrate metabolism.

 Other ways to keep your blood sugar under control include upping your fiber intake, getting plenty of physical activity, and reducing your intake of carbohydrates and ultra-processed foods.